 Gardeners on Gardening

-A Bountiful Year: Six Seasons of Beauty from the Brandywine Cottage, David Culp
+Thursday, Oct.
+29, 6 p.m.
+CDT: David Culp, A Bountiful Year: Six Seasons of Beauty from Brandywine Cottage

-Based on his new book of the same name, this talk digs deeper into David Culp’s celebrated garden, Brandywine Cottage, and features a focus for each month, including recipes, a garden to-do list, flower arrangements and practical information.
-Culp will also share his favorite mail-order sources, gardening for biodiversity and wildlife habitat, the creation of the meadow at Brandywine Cottage, recommended plants for dry places and even his favorite weed.
-This lecture and book are about lifestyle and blurring the lines of indoor and outdoor living to make the garden home.
+Based on his new book of the same name, this talk digs deeper into David Culp’s celebrated garden Brandywine Cottage, featuring a focus for each month, including recipes, a garden to-do list, flower arrangements and practical information.
+Favorite mail order sources, gardening for biodiversity and wildlife habitat, the creation of the meadow at Brandywine Cottage, recommended plants for dry places, and even favorite weeds will also be discussed.
+This lecture and book are about lifestyle, and blurring the lines of indoor and outdoor living.